You have control over the money, but we have control over how you are going to be seen in history.

 • • •

-Calling a five-level mansion of almost 19,000 square feet a house is like calling the Pacific a body of water.
+Calling a five-level mansion of almost 19,000 square feet a house is like calling the Mississippi River a body of water.
 It was built for a scion of the king of beer, a family ominously named the Fausts.
 They sent “a little army” of architects to Florence and Rome for two years to take their ideas from others’ palazzos.
 “A village of Italian stonemasons … lived in a tent city in the side yard” during the house’s construction.
 The Fausts moved in in 1912.

 New money bought as well as old, but they liked a house with materials and fixtures that could be named.
 Carthage marble.
 Carrera marble.
 Caen limestone.
 Portuguese tile.
 “Six 14-foot-tall Brescia Violetta marble columns.”
 Chandeliers with Tiffany shades.
 Hardware by Guerin, lights by Caldwell.
 Plumbing by Mott.
 A ceiling mural by Ferdinand Wagner the Younger, on a ceiling hand-carved by Bembé in Mainz.
 An Aeolian house organ, like the one in the Cartier house, with 38-foot Vox Humana pipes that filled entire rooms. “[A] perfect copy of the lambada di Galileo in the Pisa Cathedral” (from the foundry that made the fixtures in the White House).
 Copies of rooms from the Palazzo Pitti, and Michelangelo’s Laurentian Library in Florence, and the 14th century Palazzo Davanzati, and Rome’s Cathedral of San Pietro in Vincoli.